nhancv/n-chain/network_core/README.md

 besu --version
 ```

-- Generate genesis file on local, keep all files safe:
+- Generate genesis config files on local, keep all files safe:
+    + Update `network_config/ibftconf.json` file:
+        + Check Existing Chain IDs: chainlist.org or the https://chainid.network list to see which chain IDs are already used.
+Example: `1584821`
+        + Update `CHAIN_ID`, `CHAIN_NAME`, `CHAIN_SYMBOL` `FUND_HOLDER_x` in `ibftconf.json` file
+        + Example `FUND_HOLDER_x`: `0373F5b03cE080EA25FB719ABb35bBc098c4f517`.
+This is the wallet will be used to hold
+          chain tokens.
+You can use any wallet address you want.
+But make sure you have the private key of that wallet.
+    + Run command to generate blockchain config files:

 ```
-# At directory contain ibftconf.json file
 besu operator generate-blockchain-config --config-file=ibftconf.json --to=networkFiles --private-key-file-name=key

 Ouput: